BASICS FOR SUCCESSFUL HYBRID MEETINGS

 • Foster Inclusion.
 Other organizations use hybrid meetings to expand the number of people who can participate; government agencies, for instance, may use hybrid meetings to enable more people to attend public meetings.

 • Overcome Technology Limitations.
 In offices where Internet bandwidth is limited, a group of people can connect from a single device instead of each person consuming bandwidth on their own device.
-Or, for organizations whose members don’t have individual devices, hybrid meetings allow those members to attend as a group using a single device.
+Or, for organizations whose members don’t have individual devices, hybrid meetings allow those members to attend as a group while using a single device.

 Guidelines for Successful Hybrid Meetings